TsingZ0/PFLlib/README.md

 If you need to simulate FL in a practical setting, which include **client dropout**, **slow trainers**, **slow senders** and **network TTL**, you can set the following parameters to realize it.

 - `-cdr`: The dropout rate for total clients.
 The selected clients will randomly drop at each training round.
 - `-tsr` and `-ssr`: The rates for slow trainers and slow senders among all clients.
-Once a client was selected as "slow trainers", for example, it will always trains slower than original one.
+Once a client was selected as "slow trainers", for example, it will always train slower than original one.
 So does "slow senders".
-- `-tth`: The threthold for network TTL (ms).
+- `-tth`: The threshold for network TTL (ms).

 ## Easy to extend
 This platform is easy to extend both dataset and algorithm.